elegant-scipy/elegant-scipy/markdown/ch7.markdown

 get it back to its original state.

 Unfortunately, this brings us to the principal difficulty of this kind of
 alignment: sometimes, the MSE has to get worse before it gets better.
-Have a look at the MSE value as the shift increases: it reaches a local minimum at around -400, increases slightly, then at around -300 pixels of shift, it starts to decrease again!
+Starting at zero shift, have a look at the MSE value as the shift becomes increasingly negative: it increases consistently until around -300 pixels of shift, where it starts to decrease again!
 Only slightly, but it decreases nonetheless.
+There's a local minimum at around -400, before it increases again.
 Because optimization methods only have access to "nearby" values of the cost function, if the function improves by moving in the "wrong" direction, the `minimize` process will move that way regardless.
 So, if we start by an image shifted by -340 pixels: